Ryōma ga Yuku

 Ryōma ga Yuku (竜馬がゆく) is a Japanese manga series adapted from the novel of the same name by Ryōtarō Shiba and illustrated by Yū Suzunoki.
-It has been serialized in Bungeishunjū's weekly magazine Shūkan Bunshun since April 2022, with its chapters collected in ten tankōbon volumes as of November 2024.
+It has been serialized in Bungeishunjū's weekly magazine Shūkan Bunshun since April 2022, with its chapters collected in fifteen tankōbon volumes as of February 2026.

+Plot

+Set during the final years of the Tokugawa shogunate, the story introduces Sakamoto Ryōma, a young samurai from the Tosa Domain who questions the traditions and restrictions of the samurai class.

+After leaving his homeland, Ryōma travels across Japan and encounters various figures involved in the political and social changes of the Bakumatsu period.
+Through his experiences, he develops his own views on the future of the country while becoming involved in conflicts between supporters of the shogunate and those seeking political reform.

+As tensions between the Tokugawa government and its opponents increase, Ryōma works alongside influential figures and becomes involved in efforts to unite rival factions and bring about a new era for Japan.
+His actions gradually place him at the center of the movement that leads toward the Meiji Restoration.

+As the conflict intensifies, Ryōma becomes increasingly involved in the political changes that reshape Japan.

 Publication

 Originally written by Ryōtarō Shiba based on his Ryōma ga Yuku novel, the manga illustrated by Yū Suzunoki, started in Bungeishunjū's weekly magazine Shūkan Bunshun on April 28, 2022.
 It was then transferred to the publisher's Bunshun Online website on April 11, 2023, and returned to its original magazine Shūkan Bunshun on September 21 of the same year.
 Bungeishunjū has collected its chapters into individual tankōbon volumes.
 The first volume was released on August 23, 2022.
-As of November 21, 2024, ten volumes have been released.
+As of February 16, 2026, fifteen volumes have been released.